Psychology Referral pathways

 Referral course of treatment

-The number of services stated in the referral is a ‘course of treatment’.
+The number of services/sessions stated in the referral is a ‘course of treatment’.

 The maximum number of sessions you can include on a referral for each course of treatment is:

-A patient can have 2 or more courses of treatment within their calendar year with a limit of:
+- A patient can have 2 or more courses of treatment within the calendar year with a limit of 10 sessions